alissonaero/ARSoft.RestApiClient/readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🔄 Version History
+## 📄 Version History

-### v2.0.0 (.NET Core/5+)
+### v3.0.0 (Current - .NET 6+)
-- Migrated to System.Text.Json for improved performance
+- **Breaking Changes**: Migrated to Polly v8 with ResiliencePipeline
-- Added structured logging support with ILogger
-- Updated to modern Polly extensions
+- Updated to use modern Polly.Core instead of legacy Polly extensions
+- Improved nullable reference types support
-- Improved error handling and status code reporting
+- Enhanced error handling and logging
-- Added comprehensive documentation and examples
+- Added proper resource disposal support
-- Full async/await support with CancellationToken
+- Simplified configuration with default retry strategies
+- Updated to latest System.Text.Json patterns

-### Migration from v1.0 (.NET Framework)
+### Migration from v2.0 (Polly v7)
-- Replace Newtonsoft.Json with System.Text.Json
+- Replace `IAsyncPolicy<HttpResponseMessage>` with `ResiliencePipeline<HttpResponseMessage>`
-- Update Polly policy creation using HttpPolicyExtensions
+- Update policy creation to use `ResiliencePipelineBuilder<T>` instead of `HttpPolicyExtensions`
-- Add ILogger dependency injection support
+- Use new `RetryStrategyOptions` and `CircuitBreakerStrategyOptions` configuration
+- Replace callback delegates with `ValueTask`-returning delegates
-- Update JSON serialization options syntax
+- Update exception handling predicates using `PredicateBuilder<T>`

+### Key Improvements in v3.0
+- **Better Performance**: Polly v8 offers significant performance improvements
+- **Modern Patterns**: Aligned with current .NET and Polly best practices
+- **Enhanced Configurability**: More granular control over resilience strategies
+- **Improved Diagnostics**: Better error reporting and logging integration